danielamitay/DAKeyboardControl/README.md

 ### Tested in App Store!
 All code is iOS 4.0+ safe and well documented, and is already in production apps on the App Store.

+### Using with a UITextView
+Make sure to call `addKeyboardPanningWithActionHandler:` on the UITextView itself if you wish for it to allow panning inside itself.

 ### Keyboard Delay On First Appearance
 Standard issue.
 Use Brandon William's [UIResponder category](https://github.com/mbrandonw/UIResponder-KeyboardCache) to cache the keyboard before first use.